ObolNetwork/obol-docs/docs/gov/governance/contributions.md

 *By basing OBOL incentives on staking rewards accumulated by validators (pubkeys), performance is factored in (i.e. effectiveness, uptime, etc.)*

-*Rewards are tracked in a centralised database off-chain - our [API endpoints](https://docs.obol.tech/api#tag/Address/operation/AddressController_getAddressContributions) enable users and protocols to query how much incentives they have generated.
+*Rewards are tracked in a centralised database off-chain - our [API endpoints](https://docs.obol.tech/api#tag/Address/operation/AddressController_getAddressContributions) enable users and protocols to query how much incentives they have accumulated.
 These endpoints are used to show individuals’ incentives within the [Obol DV Launchpad](https://launchpad.obol.org) and partners’ staking platforms.*

 ## What is the OBOL Programmatic Incentives Program?